Modelers and Storytellers: Transdisciplinary Training to Advance Community Health Intervention Research

 About the Modelers and Storytellers Transdisciplinary Training

-Systems science and data science methods have been proposed as an alternative for evaluating such interventions by allowing researchers to investigate the complex causal mechanisms that shape health outcomes and inequities.
-However, using these methodologies can be difficult because it requires researchers from diverse disciplines to integrate their knowledge and skills effectively.
+Systems science and data science methods have been proposed as an alternative for evaluating such interventions by allowing researchers to investigate the complex causal mechanisms that shape health outcomes and inequities, then simulate the potential impact.
+Applying these methodologies effectively typically requires researchers trained in diverse disciplines (such as community health, sociology, economics, medicine, biostatistics, and computer science) to integrate their knowledge and skills effectively.

-Launching Summer 2023, the Modelers and Storytellers Transdisciplinary Training will provide 75 trainees over the course of three years (25 per cohort) with knowledge and skills necessary for applying systems science and data science methods.
-Additionally, 10 trainees a year interested in gaining more hands-on experience will participate in a three-week practicum experience following the training.
+Launched in Summer 2023, the Modelers and Storytellers Transdisciplinary Training provides 75 trainees over the course of three years (25 per cohort) with knowledge and skills necessary for applying systems science and data science methods.
+Additionally, 10 trainees a year interested in gaining more hands-on experience will participate in a one-week practicum experience following the training.

 • Schedule: M-F; 8:30am - 4:30pm Pacific Standard Time